amanuel2/ng-forum/README.md

 Yes, [here](http://ng-forum.site88.net) is the demo.[AS OF 5/25/2016]

+## Any News?
+Yes, we are not going to post for long, because we are going to make a massive update!
+With completely redisigned UI,Backend, and new Feautres

 ## What is this project?
 What makes this project unique?
 This project is a forum app for developers around the world, to gather up ask, answer questions!